 - Once cooled, cut into squares with a sharp knife.
 Carefully lift the cut pieces from the pan with a spatula or your hands.

-- To fry the panelle, pour enough canola oil into a wide heavy skillet to cover the bottom to a depth of 1/2 inch, and set over medium heat.
+- To fry the panelle, pour enough oil in a wide heavy skillet to cover the bottom to a depth of ½ inch, and set over medium heat.
 When the oil is hot, fry the panelle about 3 minutes, until the underside is crisp and golden, then flip and brown the other side about 2-3 minutes more.

 - Place the panelle on paper towels to drain excess oil.
 Drizzle lightly with salt and serve hot.
 The panelle may also be served in a panino.